smartoptimus/.github/profile/20241024-what-is-an-iccid-number.md

 ### IMSI

-IMSI, or "International Mobile Subscriber Identity," is a unique identification number assigned to mobile subscribers.
+IMSI, or "International Mobile Subscriber Identity" is a unique identification number assigned to mobile subscribers.
 It is stored on the SIM card, and while most SIM cards contain a single IMSI linked to a list of authorized networks, some SIMs can support multiple IMSIs.
 This allows the SIM to switch identities, enabling access to more networks and optimizing coverage.

 The IMSI should not be confused with a telephone number.
 It can have up to 15 digits and is divided into three parts:

  - Mobile Country Code (MCC): The first three digits indicate the home country of the operator that issued the SIM.
  - Mobile Network Code (MNC): The next two or three digits denote the specific network in use.
  - Subscriber Identification Number: The remaining digits uniquely identify the user, ensuring that no two users share the same IMSI.

+Note that here MCC and MNC are different from those of ICCID.

 ### IMEI